bcdbuddy/bcdbuddy.github.io/upcoming/sms-buddy/index.md

 I had a lot of fun building this simple yet useful _sms buddy_ You can play with it, fork it and use it as much as you like I don't mind.
 Code is available at https://github.com/bcdbuddy/sms-buddy. `Using tech for the greater good`

-If you would like to be notified when I will release my blog, [subscribe to my newsletter](https://babacar-cisse-dia.com/user/create) coming soon.